Complementarity and Identification

 \end{section}

-\begin{section}{Empirical Illustration} To illustrate the use of the identification results developed in this paper, I reanalyze data from \cite{shertzer2014zoning}.
+\begin{section}{Empirical Illustration} To illustrate the use of the identification results developed in this paper, I reanalyze data from \cite{shertzer2016zoning}.
 That study examines the extent to which Chicago's first zoning ordinance, passed in 1923, influenced the evolution of the spatial distribution of commercial, industrial, and residential activity in the city.
-That study found evidence of substantial treatment effect heterogeneity, which motivates the use of \ref{SBM} and \ref{SPMIV} assumptions in the analysis below.
+Evidence of substantial treatment effect heterogeneity was found, motivating the use of \ref{SBM} and \ref{SPMIV} assumptions in the analysis below.

-Chicago's 1923 zoning ordinance regulated land by restricting uses and density; for details on the ordinance, consult \cite{shertzer2014zoning}.
-Here, I bound the effects of 1923 commercial zoning on the probability that a city block will contain any commercial activity in 2005, focusing on the outlying (largely residential) portions of the city that were zoned into the two lowest density categories.
-As discussed in section \ref{shape restrictions}, zoning is a multidimensional policy and the long--run effect of commercial zoning likely varies substantially with the associated density restrictions.
-Since both use and density zoning are endogenous policy variables, quantifying the heterogeneous effects of commercial zoning with respect to density requires a multidimensional treatment variable; simply conditioning on assigned density zoning would not yield correct estimates of how the commercial zoning effect varies with density zoning.
+Chicago's 1923 zoning ordinance regulated land by restricting uses and density.\footnote{For details on the ordinance, consult \cite{shertzer2016zoning}.} Here, I bound the effects of 1923 commercial zoning on the probability that a city block will contain any commercial activity in 2005.
+Zoning for each type of use (commercial, industrial, single/multi--family residential) was coupled with an allowed maximum density level.
+Focusing on four different allowed density levels and an indicator for whether or not a block received commercial zoning yields eight distinct treatments and four distinct commercial zoning treatment effects.

-Formally, the outcome variable $y_i\left(\cdot\right)$ is an indicator equal to 1 iff city block $i$ contains any commercial activity in 2005. $y_i$ is a function of a treatment $t \in T = \left\{0,1\right\}\times\left\{1,2\right\}$.
+Formally, the outcome variable $y\left(\cdot\right)$ is an indicator equal to 1 iff city block $i$ contains any commercial activity in 2005. $y$ is a function of a treatment $t \in T = \left\{0,1\right\}\times\left\{1,2,3,4\right\}$.
 The first dimension of $t$ is equal to 1 if the block received any commercial zoning in 1923 and 0 otherwise.
-The second dimension of $t$ is equal to 1 if the block was zoned for the lowest density development (3 or fewer stories) and 2 if it was zoned for higher density development (8--10 stories).
+The second dimension of $t$ is equal to 1 if the block was zoned for the lowest density development (3 or fewer stories), 2 if it was zoned for higher densities suitable for apartment buildings (8--10 stories), 3 if it was zoned for high--rise commercial buildings, and 4 if it was zoned for the tallest commercial skyscrapers (this latter zoning was reserved for the central business district and immediately surrounding area).